The total request was in excess of $1 billion. The Curative Petition also named The Dow

 claimants stepping forward.

-We understand there are virtually no new facts to consider since this issue was
+We understood there were virtually no new facts to consider since this issue was

 considered in 2007.
-In fact, we understand the proposed curative petition shows
+In fact, we understood the Curative Petition showed

-that the additional settlement funds being sought are based on a large number of
+that the additional settlement funds being sought were based on a large number of

 “minor- or no-injury” claims.
 This is a category which – according to the GOI’s